Warbo/chriswarbo-net/blog/2013-09-26-php_reference_silliness.md

 ---
 title: PHP Reference Silliness
 ---
 Today I needed to pop arrays in a loop in PHP, starting with one and falling back to another when it runs out.
-A naive implementation might do this:
+A naïve implementation might do this:

 ```php
 if (count($bar)) {